baridhi/pspa608/content/authors/chris/_index.md

 superuser: true
 ---

-Christopher Bgoodman is an assistant professor in the Department of Public Administration at Northern Illinois University, researching local public finance, local governments, and intergovernmental affairs.
+Christopher B. Goodman is an assistant professor in the Department of Public Administration at Northern Illinois University, researching local public finance, local governments, and intergovernmental affairs.